 While there are myriad ways in which the returns may be distributed, this often includes a fee paid to the syndicator for its services, the investors receiving their preferred return rate, and the remainder of the profits split amongst the investors and syndicator as stipulated in the investment management agreement, which both parties formally sign to crystallise their mutual consent.

-What are the Roles in a Real Estate Syndicate?
+What are the roles in a real estate syndicate?

-Syndicator (or Sponsor)
+Syndicator (or sponsor)

 Read also: What is Real Estate Sponsor Promote

 Real estate syndicates are formally created through registration as a legal entity, which may take the form of a Single Purpose Entity (SPE) or Special Purpose Vehicle (SPV) for each real estate deal.
-The real estate syndication process and entities are governed by regulations set out by the US Securities and Exchange Commission (SEC).

-As such, by combining in-house real estate investing experience with technological expertise, RealVantage aims to democratise the real estate investment process, allowing more individuals greater access to a wider range of investment opportunities than previously available to them.
+By combining in-house real estate investing experience with technological expertise, RealVantage aims to democratise the real estate investment process, allowing more individuals greater access to a wider range of investment opportunities than previously available to them.

 Sign Up at RealVantage

 RealVantage is a real estate co-investment platform that allows our investors to diversify across markets, overseas properties, sectors and investment strategies.